Colorado drug laws make it a crime to possess, sell, manufacture, or use controlled substances.

 1. What drugs are legal in Colorado?

-Colorado has approved the legalization of the possession of marijuana in limited circumstances if you are 21 or older.
-However, possession of more than two ounces of marijuana or any amount by people under 21 other than medical marijuana – is a crime in Colorado.
+Colorado allows possession of marijuana in limited circumstances if you are 21 or older.
+However, possession of more than two ounces – or of any amount by people under 21 other than medical marijuana – is a crime.

 - National Parks,